pdeolankar/Raspberry-pi-Temperature-sensor-AWS-IoT/README.md

  Now we have all generated and attached policies and rules.
 To publish our SNS topic to endpoint SMS enabled mobile device For detailed steps, check  [here](http://docs.aws.amazon.com/iot/latest/developerguide/config-and-test-rules.html)

+Above we have created a topic and have attached policies and rule to it, these can be viewed in AWS SNS console online, on console click on topic created, from Actions tab select 'Subscribe to Topic' add SMS service and your mobile number in this format 91-000-000-0000 and add service.

+There is also a way to add all sns actions through AWS SNS console directly (i.e. without commandline), the steps are as follows,

 Go to AWS SNS console, you will notice iot-tempdata-temperature topic (created earlier) on console